-This document presents the 2013 financial year (2013) remuneration disclosures of Australia and New Zealand Banking Group Limited (ANZ), as required by the Australian Prudential Regulation Authority (APRA) ADI Prudential Standard APS 330 Public Disclosures.
+This document presents the 2014 financial year (2014) remuneration disclosures of Australia and New Zealand Banking Group Limited (ANZ), as required by the Australian Prudential Regulation Authority (APRA) ADI Prudential Standard (APS) 330: Public Disclosure.

 The disclosures contained in this document are based on information that is consistent with information provided to ANZ's external auditor.
-However, the information provided is for regulatory disclosure purposes, rather than accounting disclosures, and may not be comparable to other information disclosed by ANZ.
-Additional information on ANZ's remuneration policies and structures is contained in the ANZ Annual Report.
+However, the information provided is for regulatory disclosure purposes, rather than statutory financial reporting disclosures, and may not be comparable to other information disclosed by ANZ.
+Additional information on ANZ's remuneration policies and structures is contained in the ANZ 2014 Annual Report.